KamilaAzul/Soilmate-Plants/README.md

 #### Typography

 - The Lato font is used as the main font for the whole project.
 The Kaushan font is used to display the website logo.
+Font-family: Josefin Slab was used to display product name on the product page.

 #### Imagery

 - All the images were converted to webp format to improve the website performance.
-The product images and banners are uploaded by the admin panel.
-The image banners are available in two different sizes.
-The different sizes allow for the banners to be displayed on both desktop and mobile platforms.
+The product images are uploaded by the admin panel.

-#### Video

-- On the landing page, 2 videos playing as a background.
-One video is displayed on the desktop platform whilst the second video plays on the mobile platform.
-The two videos were both compressed to improve the website's performance.

 ### Wireframes